nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Rok Sanda's Session 1.md

 ### Problem Statement & Cure
 There are 2 types of would-be writers:
 - Those that think everything they write is *worthless*
-	- Learn to ignore that voice
 - Those that think everything they write is *priceless*

+The cure would be
-	- Learn to ignore that voice
+- Learn to ignore that voice especially while writing the first draft because then you kill the flame.
+- This voice is not useless, it's not useful while you are writing your first draft, it's helpful while revising it.

+### Three Pillars of Writing
+3 pillars of writing on which the creative writing as an art form stands.